jbremz/physics-mi/experiments/006-layer-correlation/README.md

 ## General thoughts on my mind

 - I think I'm still more drawn towards parameter spaces but I'm hoping that understanding the activation spaces might help as a way into the parameter space problem.
+- [This circuits thread](https://distill.pub/2020/circuits/branch-specialization/) on branch specialisation looks to be quite related to this work (albeit with CNNs).
+They use SVD (as I was before) on the weight matrix to find some evidence of branch specialisation (maybe what I call task independence or independent/orthogonal task treatment).
+Might be nice to tie these two views up.

 ## Experiments